 A touch of the 1970s tinges the silhouettes, tugging them between masculine and feminine, between functional and frivolous.
 Wide leg or lace up trousers, open shirts with neck scarfs and lean long jackets contrast with the sensuality of languid gowns in liquid jersey, held up with just a hint of gold chain.
 For evening, mannish tuxedo pants, shirts dresses and sweaters, are all gilded in 3D micro gold studding in tribal geometric patterns.
 A shower of metal chains or gold and cream beaded fringe washes over sexy short evening dresses.
 Finishing the look, the Pucci Girl gets laced up in open weave stiletto sandals and deer skin boots, channeling a wild interior that is enveloped in polished glamour.

 For professors out there, here's an assignment for your students: Print out this press release statement.
-Ask your students to circle loaded words and terms, and then draw a line to the margin where they can add synonyms.
+Ask your students to circle words and terms that could be deemed to be loaded with meaning, and then draw a line to the margin where they can add synonyms.
 What is Pucci saying about Native American and Inuit people?
-Do these statement support important inherent Indigenous rights?
+Do these statements support important inherent Indigenous rights?
 Do they support acts that protect Indigenous women from violence, do they support our rights to land and water?
 In contrast, what does the press release say about Italian people?
 What impact does this kind of mindset have on Indigenous people?
 Lastly - is there any hope?
 Will we ever be able to escape or change this form of labeling?
 What is a first step that we can make to help facilitate a forward, positive movement?